 How to Use Catnip for Cats

 Catnip typically comes in a solid form or spray.
 Solid catnip is stronger than the spray, thus it is more likely to get a reaction from your cat.

 The primary purpose of catnip is as an attractant.
 Sprinkling a little catnip will have a significant effect on numerous household items.
 Examples include:

 - Toys.
 If your cat shows little interest in toys, sprinkle them with catnip.
 Your cat will be begging to play again in no time.
 This is useful if a lazy cat is refusing to play, for example.

 Additionally, catnip can also just be used as a treat or reward.
-If your cat enjoys the herb, offer it periodically to keep them happy.
+If your cat enjoys the herb, offer it periodically to keep him happy.
 You can also hold it in reserve as a powerful training treat.

 How to Use Solid Catnip

 Just crumble solid catnip in your fingers, and apply it where you need it.
 Be aware that a little goes a long way.
 Your cat won’t need much to get a reaction.
 Just a pinch will provide what you need.

 Solid catnip comes in a bag/tub, plant, or ball.
 Balls of catnip can be fun, but may provide a little too much in one hit.
 A bag or tub is a more realistic amount.
 Plants can be purchased or grown.